 Not all groups are eligible to register as a co-operative.
 The registrar of co-operatives has to be satisfied that the registration requirements have been met (see below).

 There are two forms of co-operatives.
-A distributing co-operative should be formed if members will receive a share of any surplus funds or a return on capital if the co-operative is wound-up (co-operatives can also distribute surplus funds while still operating).
+A distributing co-operative should be formed if members will receive a share of any profit (during operation or winding-up) or a return on capital if the co-operative is winding-up.

-A non-distributing co-operative (which may issue shares, not issue shares, or be guaranteed by the government) should be formed if any surplus is not to be distributed through shares, or if members would receive only the original value of their shares on winding-up.
-Only non-distributing co-operatives are considered to be not-for-profit organisations.
+A non-distributing co-operative (which may issue shares, not issue shares, or be guaranteed by the government) should be formed if any profit is going to be reinvested back into the co-operative, or if members receive only the original value of their shares on winding-up.
+Non-distributing co-operatives are not-for-profit organisations.

-The obligations and costs that apply to the registration of a co-operative are similar to those that apply to the registration of an incorporated association.
-The fee to apply for approval of a proposed name and rules varies between $78.20 and $355.50 (as at 1 July 2017), depending on whether a non-distributing or a distributing co-operative is being established.
+The obligations and costs that apply to the registration of a co-operative are similar to those that apply to the registration of an incorporated association (i.e. $31.80 from 1 July 2018).
+The fee to apply for approval of a proposed name and rules varies between $79.50 and $362.50 (from 1 July 2018), depending on whether a non-distributing or a distributing co-operative is being established.

 Financial reporting for co-operatives is broken into two categories according to their size and fundraising activities: small and large co-operatives.